October 21st, 2011

 Nolan County USDA Farm Service Agency (FSA) Executive Director Dennis Cumbie announced that in response to drought conditions, the Texas FSA State Committee authorized emergency grazing use of Conservation Reserve Program (CRP) acres for 92 Texas counties effective Nov.
 1, 2011, for the fiscal year (FY) 2012 winter/spring period.
 Emergency grazing for FY 2011 ends on Oct.
 31, 2011.

 Petticoats on the Prairie is again coming to West Texas.
 "Petticoats on the Prairie is a vintage article and antique showcase that West Texas people can come to for the weekend and not have to travel across the state,â€ť explained free-lance designer Cecilia Scott, who with several other women who call themselves the Rodeo Queens, are behind the event.
 Scott, a Colorado City native who came back to West Texas to live in the family home made from an old church, believes wide open rural spaces foster a greater percentage of creativity than cities.

 The Sweetwater Police Department (SPD) received 13 calls for service, issued no citations and made no arrests on Oct.
 18, 2011.

 Calls for service:

-The Nolan County Sheriff's Office (NCSO) had 11 calls for service, served three civil papers and made four arrests on June 15, 2011.
+The Nolan County Sheriff's Office (NCSO) had six calls for service, served one civil paper and made one arrest on Oct.
+18, 2011.